 - 2. Thirty-five (35) minutes are allowed for a model meeting.
 Special parliamentary problems may be used in the 4-H day; the decision may be made locally or by the Regional 4-H Day planning committee.

 - 3. Recreation may be at any time during the meeting.
 Some clubs prefer to have their recreation at the start of the meeting rather than the end.

 - 4. The group will be required to complete the following five (5) parliamentary practices.
 A ten (10) point deduction will be made from the group's score for each practice not successfully completed.

 - a.
 Make a Main Motion

 - b.
 Motion to Recess

 - c.
 Motion to Adjourn

 - d.
 Point of Order

 - e.
 Parliamentary Inquiry

-- 5. The group officers will be allowed to draw three (3) additional topics and choose two (2) of them to be included in their meeting.
-A ten (10) point deduction will be made from the group's score for each practice not successfully completed.
-The club will be granted thirty (30) minutes to prepare for their meeting after drawing their topics.
+- 5. The Model Meeting should include three (3) additional topics from the list below.
 The topics include:

 - a.
 Fix Time to Adjourn

 - b.
 Call for the Orders of the Day

 - c.
 Lay on the Table

 - d.
 Previous Question

 - e.
 Limit or Extend Limits of Debate

 - f.
 Commit or Refer

 - g.
 Amend

 - h.
 Division of Question

 - i.
 Withdraw a Motion

 - j.
 Take from the table